holidayextras/holidayextras.github.com/_posts/2015-07-14-qcon-new-york-part-2.md

 #### Introduction

-This is the second part of my notes and key take aways from Qonn New York 2015, a three day conference with main features (for me) on microservices, containers and culture.
+This is the second part of my notes and key take aways from Qcon New York 2015, a three day conference with main features (for me) on microservices, containers and culture.

 ### Developing cultural intelligence